nexmo-community/nopanic/README.md

 ### Installing gcloud CLI

 In the documentation you can find how to install the CLI in other OS https://cloud.google.com/sdk/docs/quickstarts?hl=es-419 .
 Also make sure to have installed Python 2.7 or greater.
-Follow these commands to install the CLI
+Follow the next commands to install the CLI

 ```
 $ cd /opt